ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And where is that band who se vauntingly swore
 That the havoc of war, and the hat tle&#x27;s confusion,
 A home and a country should leave us no more ?
-Their blood has wasted out their foul footstep
+Their blood has wasted out their foul footstep&#x27;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_antevorta_ver01%2Fdata%2Fsn83032114%2F000001948%2F1861091701%2F0150.jp2/pct:17.815785,9.031612,9.035502,18.605052/!600,600/0/default.jpg"/>
 </td>